rafapignataro/event-companion-api/README.md

 </a>
 <h3>API made for my Graduation Completion of Course Work</h3>

-## Tecnologias
+## Technologies and Architecture
 - Typescript
 - Express
 - Prisma
-- JWT Authentication
+- JWT
 - SOLID Principles

 ## :rocket: Run in your computer!